ECCC-MSC/open-data/docs/msc-data/nwp_hrdps/readme_hrdps-datamart-alpha_en.md

 [TOC](../../readme_en.md) > [MSC data](../readme_en.md) > [HRDPS](readme_hrdps_en.md) > Experimental HRDPS on DD-Alpha

-# Experimental High Resolution Deterministic Prediction System (HRDPS) 1 km West data in GRIB2 format
+# Experimental High Resolution Deterministic Prediction System (HRDPS) 1 km West data

 In the summer of 2017 British Columbia was experiencing severe wildfire.
 To provide more detailed weather information and pilot the air quality models, HRDPS 1 km west domain was implemented in operations in **experimental mode** on 31 July 2018.